Kyrgyz Khaganate: Religion

 According to Gardizi and al-Marwazi, there was a position of "faginun" in the Kyrgyz Khaganate, who performed the duties of religious ministers.
 During the rituals, which were accompanied by music, the faginuns brought themselves to unconsciousness, and after waking up, predicted various events such as natural disasters or invasions of enemies.
 The burial cycle of the Yenisei Kyrgyz has been archaeologically studied quite well in various regions of Southern Siberia and Central Asia.
 The funeral ceremony took a long period of time — at least one year.
 The cycle consisted of several stages: choosing a place for the burial of the deceased, transporting the body of the deceased, preparing a funeral pyre, and so on.
 As the Kyrgyz Khaganate rose, other beliefs began to enter the state.
 Thus, as Manichaeism spread, some Kyrgyz khagans began to use the title "Khagan of Light" in relation to themselves, and monumental Manichaean temples began to be built in the state (the aforementioned Gardizi and Yakut al-Hamawi write about them) and Manichaean monasteries.
 Nestorian missionaries also actively served on the territory of the Khaganate.
 Nestorianism became widespread among the Kyrgyz aristocracy during the Kyrgyz expansion.
 Objects similar to the doors of the Christian panagia were found at the Kyrgyz burial ground of the 13th—14th centuries "Koibaly-I" from the Minusinsk Hollow.
 In turn, some Yenisei Kyrgyz who lived in East Turkestan, under the influence of Islam, switched from cremation rituals to traditional funerals.

 The Kyrgyz Khaganate pursued a tolerant policy towards all religions of the state.
 The statesmen of the Kyrgyz Khaganate took into account the interests of adherents of all religions who lived in their territory.
 The religious elite of the state included the khagan, who had a sacred status, his dynasty and entourage, missionaries and traditional religious servants — shamans who participated in the most important religious events.

 Rulers

-According to the Tobchiyan and Jami' al-tawarikh, title of the Yenisei Kyrgyz khagan was Īnāl (اینال, 亦纳勒).
+According to the Tobchiyan and Jami' al-tawarikh, title of the Yenisei Kyrgyz khagan was Īnāl (اینال, 亦纳勒, yìnàlēi).